SiarheiDamenikan/sqldeveloper/plsql_syntax_color/README.md

 - Close SQL Developer.
 This is important.
 If you modify the scheme file while SQL Developer is open, your changes won't be saved.

 - Locate file `dtcache.xml` in the SQL Developer's settings directory.
-On my system it is located in directory `C:\Users\sergey\AppData\Roaming\SQL Developer\system4.0.3.16.84\o.ide.12.1.3.2.41.140908.1359`
+On my system it is located in directory `c:\Users\Siarhei_Damenikan\AppData\Roaming\SQL Developer\system17.2.0.188.1159\o.ide.13.0.0.1.42.170225.201\`

 - Locate `<schemeMap>` tag inside dtcache.xml file.
 Insert the content of [`color_scheme.xml`](https://github.com/SiarheiDamenikan/sqldeveloper/blob/master/plsql_syntax_color/color_scheme.xml) file inside `<schemeMap>` alongside the other colour schemes.
 Be careful not to break the XML.